February is African American History Month

 “God of peace enable our society to honor and appreciate the dignity of all people.
 This February, bless all who, in the spirit of Black History Month, seek to bring Your world together, rather than to tear it apart.
 Thank you for all the lives they have touched.
 Heal those who harbor hatred against any of their brothers and sisters because of race.
 Teach us to live together in peace and mutual respect now and always.
 Amen.”

 Let us try to influence the attitudes of others by expressly rejecting racial stereotypes, racial slurs and racial jokes and influencing the members of our families, especially the children, to be sensitive to the authentic human values and cultural contributions of each racial group in our country.
 Personally, let us educate ourselves to specific contributions of African Americans to our society.
 Let us be grounded in the understanding that we are all one.
-Politically, let us see through the veiled overt language that appeals to the basest ideologies of people and reject it and those who propagate it.
+Politically, let us see through the veiled (and sometimes overt) language that appeals to the basest ideologies of people and reject it and those who propagate it.

 Whoever claims to love God yet hates a brother or sister is a liar.
 For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen.